 We have over 39,000 area codes from 182 countries in our database (more than anyone else, as far as we know) collected from various sources.

-The area codes for the US are from a paid source and are updated quarterly.
+The area codes for the US are from a paid source.
 When a city is moving from one area code to another, we

 will display the new area code.
 As for the rest of the world,